videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

 <br />

 This automation can be very useful for:
-- Organizations that manages large numbers of conditional access policies and want to easily test out new Conditional Access features.
+- Organizations that manages large numbers of conditional access policies and want to easily test out new Conditional Access features in the safety of pre-production environment.
 OR
 - Identity partners that manages policies for customers.

 This tutorial shows how to build a [logic app](https://docs.microsoft.com/en-us/azure/logic-apps/) that allows easy configuration of conditional access policies using Templates.
 Specifically, this logic app monitors any policies being pasted in the template folder of Ondrive.
 If a new policy is detected, an approval workflow is triggered on Team channel.
 On approval, the policy is configured in pre-production environment.